Please learn from the painful mistake I made!

 - Lightly dust your feet with a little talc, to reduce friction.
 This really helps them feel comfy and smelling sweet!

 - Consider using one of the special comfort gel pads that you can insert in the shoes.
 These are available online or good shoe stores.
-Rainbow Club Shoes have a special comfort sole built in already!
+We only sell Rainbow Club Shoes, which have a special comfort sole built in already and are padded – they are the UK’s top award winning shoe for a reason!

 - Change in to flats for the evening reception.
 Check out the really pretty range of hand painted satin flats that we do.
 We can even paint you a pair to co-ordinate with your heels so you feel special long in to the night!